StatCan/NBL-CNB/docs/source/polygon_cutting.rst

                input_geometry = input_geometry['geometry'].apply(lambda geom: make_valid(geom) if not geom.is_valid else geom)
          return input_geometry

-2. The geometry is then checked for type and converted into lines if necessary using th ebelow process:
+2. The geometry is then checked for type and converted into lines if necessary using the following guidlines:

    1. If the input geometry is not a LineString or MultiLineString and is a Polygon or Multipolygon then convert it to lines using .boundary.
    2. .boundary return the boundary as a single line.
 Break this up so that each side is a single record per side.
-   3.
+   3. The above steps create significant number of duplicated lines filter the duplicated geometries to prevent

    .. code-block:: python

       def check_geom(input_gdf: gpd.GeoDataFrame, geometry_column= 'geometry') -> gpd.GeoDataFrame: